Geal/langsec-2017-Writing-Parsers-Like-it-is-2017/slides.md

 }
 ```

-# rust-bindgen automates most of it
+# rust-bindgen can automate most of it

 # Write a FLV parser